ahembal/bigpicture-msmdad/README.md

 - Include all attributes specified as mandatory for your submission context (clinical, non-clinical, or everyone).
 - For schema and metadata standard details, see the full Bigpicture metadata standard (contact the authors for access if needed).

+---

+## Entity XML Schema Template

+A generic template file, `entity_schema.xml`, is included in this repository.
+**If you want to create a new CMMS Entity XML file, or add new attributes to an entity, please use this template as your starting point.**
+The template provides the recommended structure, documentation comments, and attribute format to ensure consistency across all entity XML files in this repository.

+- **Location:** `src/entity_schema.xml`
+- **How to use:** Copy the template and fill in your new entity/attribute details according to the guidance in the comments.

+*Following the schema helps maintain quality, traceability, and reusability of the metadata standard files.*

+---

 ## License

 Apache 2.0